Search by Keyword

 “It was the song that got away,” George Martin stated later.
 “It was the song I wanted to do…It was just one of those silly things.
 He was so damned impatient and I was up to my eyes with other work and I just couldn’t cope.
 But Paul realizes now, though he was surprised that I was upset.”

 At any rate, with all hurt feelings aside, the session for “She’s Leaving Home” was booked for March 17th, 1967, in EMI Studio Two.
 It appears that Paul was the only Beatle in attendance on this day, the intention of this session being the recording of the strings only.
 The instrumentalists booked for the session were Erich Gruenberg (leader), Derek Jacobs, Trevor Williams and Jose Luis Garcia (violins), John Underwood and Stephen Shingles (violas), Dennis Vigay and Alan Dalziel (cellos), Gordon Pearce (double-bass) and Sheila Bromberg (harp).
-Sheila was the first woman to appear on a Beatles recording (unless you count Pattie Boyd and Marianne Faithfull’s scant contributions to “Yellow Submarine”)
+The late Sheila Bromberg (who passed away on August 17th, 2021, aged 92) was the first woman to appear on a Beatles recording (unless you count Pattie Boyd and Marianne Faithfull’s scant contributions to “Yellow Submarine”)

 The session documents indicate it to have begun at 7 pm, but harpist Sheila Bromberg, in a 2011 BBC segment, indicates otherwise.
 “There were people called fixers.
 This fixer called me up and said, am I free from 9 o’clock at night until midnight?..and I thought, ‘Do I really want a session from 9 to midnight?’
-But it was Alec, and he gave me a lot of work, so I didn’t want to turn him down…So I was sitting here (in EMI Studio Two) at half-passed eight tuning the harp.”
+But (this fixer) gave me a lot of work, so I didn’t want to turn him down…So I was sitting here (in EMI Studio Two) at half-passed eight tuning the harp.”

 Six takes of the song were recorded on this day, four of which were complete.
 Of these four, being that these were professional session musicians, their performances were nearly flawless and identical.
 However, someone in particular was fussy about what he wanted.
 “First of all I played exactly what was written,” Sheila Bromberg relates.
 “Then I stopped and (Paul) said, ‘No, I don’t want that.
 I want something, ehhhh…’” After she tried out other ideas, Paul would just repeat, “No, I don’t want that.
 I want something, ehhh…” “I think he had an idea in his head of what he wanted it to sound like but he couldn’t describe it, he couldn’t express it, and he was waiting for somebody to bring it out of the air.
 During the session, after each time we played it, Paul McCartney, we would hear from the controls, ‘No, I don’t want that.
 I want something, ehhh…’ So we’d play it again.”